depillis/T1DREU2020/2020REU_final_files/Subteam1-MCMC&PSO/README.txt

 techniques
 	1) Adaptive MCMC
 	2) Adaptive Tempered Parallel MCMC
-	3) Another example for parameterizing a biological ODE
+	3) Comparison of various MCMC methods

+While we did not explicitly use these codes, we think they are useful training tools.

 **********************
 MJLaine_Algae_example
 **********************
-This folder contains codes written by M. J. Laine (author of the mcmcstat library) that uses the mcmcstat library to parameterize a biological algae ODE model.
+This folder contains codes written by M. J. Laine that uses the mcmcstat library to parameterize a biological algae ODE model.
 This is the tutorial which we used to help us learn how to implement the DRAM MCMC method.

 ****
 T1D